Teacher Education and Intern Handbook

 Students are encouraged to follow their district or agency calendars during internship despite spring break dates for WSU.
 When WSU’s Spring break does not align with the district or agency, the following expectations apply:

-The Professional Education Unit at 鶹ƽ State University focuses on preparing candidates who identify, understand, and practice the six guiding principles which in turn, lead to internalization of the core values of highly competent, collaborative and reflective professionals thus fulfilling the unit’s vision.
+The Professional Education Unit at 鶹ƽ State University focuses on preparing candidates who identify, understand, and practice the four guiding principles which in turn, lead to internalization of the core values of ―Collaboration, Leadership, Inclusivity, Innovation, and Learning.
+Thus, fulfilling the vision to prepare collaborative, inclusive, and innovative education professionals who are lifelong learners and leaders.
 The Guiding Principles include proficiencies and dispositions.

 Standard 1: Learner Development.
 The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate, relevant, and rigorous learning experiences.